micGuerr/MiNPAT/doc/installation/dcm2nii.md

 cmake --version
 ```
 which should output the programme version (e.g. `cmake version 3.10.2`).
-If something like `bash: cmake: command not found` is output, we can install *cmake* typing
+If something like `bash: cmake: command not found` is output, we will need to install *cmake* by typing:
 ```bash
 pip3 cmake
 ```